esp/esp-js/ReadMe.md

 ### <a name="PostEventProcessing"></a> 3 Post event processing

 The post processing stage always runs.
 This stage is similar to the pre event processing except it runs last.
-It's advised you don't change the shape of the model at this point, it's pretty much done and dusted (for this [event loop](#EventLoop)), however you can perform cross cutting validation, aggregate operations or perhaps model the nature of the change that occurred (useful for model observers to filter as appropriate).
+It's advised you don't change the shape of the model at this point, it's pretty much done and dusted (for this cycle of the [event loop](#EventLoop)), however you can perform cross cutting validation, aggregate operations or perhaps model the nature of the change that occurred (useful for model observers to filter as appropriate).
 There is an example of a post process [above](#PostProcessorExample).

 > Note the `eventContext` this stage receives will contain the last event published to the router for the model in question.
 For example, event 'A' may have been